GiorgosChr/CMatrix/Methods/QR_Algorithm.md

 ## 2. QR Decomposition

-The first step in the QR method is to decompose the matrix $A$ into the product of two matrices: $Q$ and $$R$.
+The first step in the QR method is to decompose the matrix $A$ into the product of two matrices: $Q$ and $R$.
 The QR decomposition can be expressed as:

 $$A = Q \cdot R$$